donaldjnavarro/playwright_template/README.md

 # Playwright Automation Template

-A basic version of Playwright automated testing to jumpstart new projects
+A basic version of Playwright automated testing to jumpstart new projects.

+[toc]

 ## Framework